KatherineMichel/katherinemichel.github.io/doc/blog/conferences/commit-your-code-2025-recap.md

 I knew of Bas Steins from his [This Week in Python blog posts](https://bas.codes/).
 Because there was not a Python track at this conference, I assumed the speaker was a different Bas.
 When I realized it was the same Bas, I hurried to the talk and met him afterward to show my appreciation!

 ![](commit-your-code-2025-recap-images/mark-thompson.jpg)
-Mark brought the energy and tips for how to navigate the age of AI.
+Mark Thompson brought the energy and tips for how to navigate the age of AI.
 It was a full house.
 He was one of the most dynamic speakers I have ever seen!

 I finished the day with a great conversation with Francesco Ciulla who shared with me some nuggets of wisdom from his career.